mf-mota/car_dealers/readme.md

 ## Cars and Dealers App

-Simple CRUD web application built with Node.js (Express.JS) with MongoDB for managing cars in dealerships.
+Simple CRUD web application built with Node.js (Express.JS) and MongoDB for managing cars in dealerships.

 ## Technologies used